floatingstarZ/DAFNet/README.md

 The repository is a code implementation of DAFNet.
 Since the dataset is private, we only provide the code.
-We provide an implementation based on Faster R-CNN, and the implementation on other detection methods can be done with minor changes.
+We provide an implementation based on Faster R-CNN, and other detection methods can be implemented with minor changes.

 The configurations of all fusion methods can be found in ./DAFNet_configs

 where:
-./DAFNet_configs/DAFNet_faster_rcnn_AFF.py if our DAFNet
+./DAFNet_configs/DAFNet_faster_rcnn_AFF.py is our DAFNet

 ## DAFNet: Installation

-You can configure the environment by following steps:
+You can prepare the environment by following steps:

-conda create -n DAFNet python=3.9 -y conda activate DAFNet pip install torch==1.10.1+cu102 pip install torchvision==0.11.2 pip install -r requirements/build.txt pip install mmcv-full pip install tifffile python setup.py develop
+conda create -n DAFNet python=3.9 -y

+conda activate DAFNet

+pip install torch==1.10.1+cu102

+pip install torchvision==0.11.2

+pip install -r requirements/build.txt

+pip install mmcv-full

+pip install tifffile

+python setup.py develop

 ## DAFNet: Usage
-Please follow the guidence of mmdetection
+Please follow the guidance of MMDetection

 ## MMDetection